Krishacks/Tindog/README.md

 # Tindog
-A fun website for Dogs  like Tinder
+A fun dating website for Dogs like TINDER